youssefessalihi/classical-codes/javaScript/README.md

-##It's a simple function to validate your password without using RegExp object
+### - It's a simple function to validate your password without using RegExp object